 Virologic Testing at Age 4 to 6 Months

-HIV-exposed children who have had negative virologic assays at 14 to 21 days of age and at 1 to 2 months of age, have no clinical evidence of HIV infection, and are not breastfed should be retested at 4 to 6 months of age for definitive exclusion of HIV infection.
+HIV-exposed children who have had negative virologic assays at age 14 to 21 days and at age 1 to 2 months, have no clinical evidence of HIV infection, and are not breastfed should be retested at age 4 to 6 months for definitive exclusion of HIV infection.

-Antibody Testing at Age 6 Months or Older
+Antibody Testing at Age 6 Months and Older

-Two or more negative HIV antibody tests performed in non-breastfed infants at ≥6 months of age can also be used to definitively exclude HIV infection in HIV-exposed children with no clinical or virologic laboratory evidence of HIV infection.
+Two or more negative HIV antibody tests performed in non-breastfed infants at age ≥6 months can also be used to definitively exclude HIV infection in HIV-exposed children with no clinical or virologic laboratory evidence of HIV infection.

 Antibody Testing at Age 12 to 18 Months to Document Seroreversion

-If there has not been previous confirmation of two negative antibody tests, many experts confirm the absence of HIV infection in infants with negative virologic tests by repeat serologic testing between 12 and 18 months of age to confirm that maternal HIV antibodies transferred in utero have disappeared.
-The proportion of infants who serorevert by 15 to 18 months of age is close to 100%, with as many as 95% seroreverting by 12 months of age.
-Factors that might influence the time to seroreversion include maternal disease stage and assay sensitivity.1,49-52
+Some experts confirm the absence of HIV infection in infants with negative virologic tests (when there has not been prior confirmation of two negative antibody tests) by repeat serologic testing between 12 and 18 months of age to confirm that maternal HIV antibodies transferred in utero have disappeared.1 In a recent study, the median age at seroreversion was 13.9 months.50 Although the majority of HIV-uninfected infants will serorevert by age 15 to 18 months, there are reports of late seroreversion after 18 months (see below).
+Factors that might influence the time to seroreversion include maternal disease stage and assay sensitivity.50-53

-Diagnostic Testing in Children with Perinatal HIV Exposure in Exceptional Situations
+Diagnostic Testing in Children with Perinatal HIV Exposure in Special Situations

-On rare occasions, non-breastfed perinatally HIV-exposed infants with no other HIV transmission risk and no clinical or virologic laboratory evidence of HIV infection may have residual HIV antibodies for up to 24 months (these infants are called late seroreverters).52-54 These children may have positive enzyme-linked immunosorbent assay (EIA) results but indeterminate confirmatory antibody tests (Western Blot or IFA).
+Non-breastfed, perinatally HIV-exposed infants with no other HIV transmission risk and no clinical or virologic laboratory evidence of HIV infection may have residual HIV antibodies for up to age 24 months (these infants are called late seroreverters).52-55 In one study 14% seroreverted after age 18 months.50 These children may have positive enzyme-linked immunosorbent assay (EIA) results but indeterminate confirmatory antibody tests (Western Blot or IFA).
 In such cases, repeat antibody testing at a later time would document seroreversion.

 In contrast to late seroreverters, in rare situations, postnatal HIV infections have been reported in HIV-exposed infants who had prior negative HIV virologic tests.
 This occurs in infants who become infected through an additional risk after completion of testing (see Diagnostic Testing in Children with Non-Perinatal HIV Exposure section below).
-If a confirmatory HIV antibody test is positive at 18 months of age, repeated virologic testing will distinguish between residual antibodies in uninfected, late seroreverting children and true infection.
+If a confirmatory HIV antibody test is positive at age 18 months, repeated virologic testing will distinguish between residual antibodies in uninfected, late seroreverting children and true infection.

-Children with non-subtype B HIV-1 infection and children with HIV-2 infection may have persistent positive EIA tests and indeterminate confirmatory antibody tests.21-24 Situations in which such infections may be suspected and the diagnostic approach to them are discussed above in the sections Issues Related to Diagnosis of Non-Subtype B Infection and Issues Related to Diagnosis of HIV-2 Infection.
+Children with non-subtype B HIV-1 infection and children with HIV-2 infection may have persistent positive EIA tests and indeterminate confirmatory antibody tests.23-25,60 Situations in which such infections may be suspected and the diagnostic approach to them are discussed above in in Issues Related to Diagnosis of Group M Non-Subtype B and Group O HIV-1 Infections and Issues Related to Diagnosis of HIV-2 Infection.